 Many members of the Hampshire community use names other than their legal names to identify themselves.
-As such, Hampshire has a well-defined preferred first name policy, see https://www.hampshire.edu/central-records/preferred-first-name-and-prono... for more information.
-Likewise, members of the Hampshire community may choose to legally change their names for any reason.
+As such, Hampshire has a well-defined preferred first name policy; see the Preferred First Name and Pronoun Policy for more information.
+Likewise, members of the Hampshire community may choose to change their names legally for any reason.

-Any person at Hampshire may request to update their username to better match the preferred name or following a legal name change.
+Any persons at Hampshire may request to update their usernames better to match the preferred name, or following a legal name change.
 Username update requests will follow these guidelines:

 For example, if student Jane Betsy Doe who entered in Fall 2015 later recorded a preferred first name of Sam, an acceptable request for username updating would be sd15.